sagivo/nodejs-addons/README.md

 }
 ```

 This time we will send a param from node.js to the c++ code.
-The way we do it is using the `args` in the functions' signiture.
+The way we do it is using the `args` in the functions' signature.
 Notice that this time we're using [`Nan::New`](https://github.com/nodejs/nan/blob/master/doc/new.md#nannew) that returns `v8::Local` object.

 From the node side, let's call it with a parameter this time: